Create User Profiles and Assign Privileges

 Step 9

-Use the commit or end command.
+Enter the commit or end command to save the configuration.

-commit–Saves the configuration changes and remains within the configuration session.
+The commit command saves the configuration changes and remains within the configuration session.

-end–Prompts user to take one of these actions:
+The end command prompts you to take one of these actions:

-• Yes–Saves configuration changes and exits the configuration session.
+• Yes: saves configuration changes and exits the configuration session.

-• No–Exits the configuration session without committing the configuration changes.
+• No: exits the configuration session without committing the configuration changes.

-• Cancel–Remains in the configuration session, without committing the configuration changes.
+• Cancel: remains in the configuration session without committing the configuration changes.

 What to do next

 Create data rules.
-See Create Data Rules.
+See Create data rules for details.

 Before you begin